Deck v. Missouri: Majority opinion

-The court established that in fact the due process clause of the 5th and 14th amendments prohibits the shackling of a defendant during the sentencing phase of a trial.
+The court established that in fact the due process clause of the Fifth and Fourteenth amendments prohibits the shackling of a defendant during the sentencing phase of a trial.
 The court made this determination by looking at important facts or legal standards.
 The court noted that shackling a defendant undermines the presumption of innocence, since shackling tells jurors that the person being shackled is dangerous and needs to be restrained.
 Breyer also noted that shackling a defendant hurts his ability to interact with his attorneys, and prevents a defendant from taking the witness stand.
 The principle of court dignity also came up in the opinion of the court.
 The court stated, “The routine use of shackles in the presence of juries would undermine these symbolic yet concrete objectives.”
 By making these conclusions about shackling a defendant, the court ruled “the considerations that militate against the routine use of visible shackles during the guilt phase of a criminal trial apply with like force to penalty proceedings in capital cases.”
 This deals with the fact the in these cases, the jury is still deciding between life and death and that this is a decision of equal importance compared to the question of innocence and guilt.
 The decision of life or death in the sentencing phase is serious which requires reliable sentencing.
 According to Justice Breyer, the court has “stressed the ‘acute need’ for reliable decision making when the death penalty is at issue.”
 Breyer stated that in Deck’s case his right to reliable sentencing was infringed upon (a right derived from the Eighth Amendment).

 The Court then made it clear that the opinion of the Missouri Supreme Court did not meet the Constitutional requirements for permitting the shackling of Deck.
 The Supreme Court said this because they determined that the jury was aware of the shackles, that the trial judge did not permit the shackling of Deck because he was a security risk but because he had been previously convicted, and that the shackling created “prejudice” towards the defendant.
 All of these factors were not recognized by the Missouri Supreme Court on Deck's initial appeal.
 The Court concluded by saying there is one exception to shackling a defendant.
 The opinion of the Court permits a judge to use discretion to shackle a defendant under certain circumstances, including protecting people in the courtroom.
 Breyer also wrote that the determination of whether a defendant should be shackled “must be case specific.”
 Breyer said that if that is not the case, the shackling violates due process as it did in Deck's case.